gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

   Currently, there are many ways that monitoring configuration is being deployed and this should be unified.

-- Leverage community knowledge by using [kube-prometheus] and [kubernetes-mixins].
-Reuse existing dashboards and monitoring configuration for Kubernetes components whenever possible.

 - Improve how dashboards are discovered and provisioned for Grafana.
 Currently, all dashboards are appended into a single configmap.
 This can be an issue if the maximum configmap size of 1MiB is ever exceeded.